ethancoote/NHL-rank/README.md

 If teams reach overtime variables become:

 ```
-winPoints = 0.75
+winPoints = 0.8
-losePoints = 0.25
+losePoints = 0.2
 ```

+A team earns 80% of points for an overtime win, and 20% of points for an overtime loss.
 Therefore, an overtime win is worth less points than a regulation win.
 This is necessary to prevent rating inflation.

 The NHL point system awards more points when teams reach overtime, creating a bias towards teams that reach overtime more often.
 The elo system removes this bias.